PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 coherent commits and pushes without opening an additional pull request.

-The latest implementation unit shares one lazy `ModelIRPassStateScope` across each of two repeated QKV attention prefix/bridge pairs.
-The existing four prefix specs remain before the two bridge specs; their six diagnostic events construct one graph index per occurrence.
-The later bridge-only invocation remains standalone, and both production scopes end before their following legacy mutator.
-The lowerer's registered-runner call characterization is now 145, down from 160 before the singleton/Reshape and QKV helper extractions.
+The latest implementation unit shares one lazy `ModelIRPassStateScope` across each of two repeated duplicate-fan-out/quantized-PReLU pairs.
+The helper keeps the existing QDQ-derived duplicate-Transpose flag and runs the four PReLU specs after duplicate cleanup.
+The earlier duplicate-only call remains standalone, and each scope ends before its following raw dequantize/TransposeConv/quantize optimizer.
+The lowerer's registered-runner call characterization is now 143, down from 160 before the recent helper extractions.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.